vb-pogribnyi/OpenCircle/Open Circle.md

 ![fixed_l2](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\fixed_l2.png)

 These are the filters for the first and second convolutions along with the output for the same real image I used before.
-The filters have remarkably better filling of the central pixels.
+The filters have a remarkably better filling of the central pixels.

 Here's what the evaluation script outputs with the newly trained model:

 ![im_03_pred](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\im_03_pred.png)

-Overall, I'm happy with the model performance.
+Overall, I'm happy with the model's performance.
 I think I'm ready to leave it as it is.

 ## Ourto

 This article does not cover many topics it may have covered.
-For example, operation of the first convolution layer.
+For example, the operation of the first convolution layer.
 Or the connection between the second convolution and the ultimate output may be described in more detail.
-A research of other architectures and their comparison may have been done.
+Research of other architectures and their comparison may have been done.
 But this article is already too large, so I'm afraid I'll have to leave it as it is (at least for now).

-This article was meant to give the readers better understanding of the neural network operation, a simple example of research and debugging.
+This article was meant to give the readers a better understanding of the neural network operation, a simple example of research and debugging.
 Hope it did well.

 Good luck and happy coding!